-Regarding process safety, the Group's objective is to minimize the number of serious process safety incidents, as defined by the European Chemical Industry Council (CEFIC).
-PSIs are reported as soon as possible to Executive Committee members and to the surrounding community in the event of nuisances.
+In terms of process safety, the Group's objective is to minimize the number of process safety events.
+Starting in 2017, Arkema has decided to use the new process safety event criteria published by the International Council of Chemical Associations (ICCA).

+Major PSEs are reported as soon as possible to Executive Committee members and to the surrounding community in the event of nuisances.

-Since 2013, the total number of PSIs, major or minor, has been systematically reviewed at every meeting of the Executive Committee.
+Since 2013, the number of PSEs has been systematically reviewed at every meeting of the Executive Committee.